 Started in 1985 by Jerry Porter (in California) and John Verser (in Oregon) as an equal partnership.
 They later also founded Intermountain, which was the actual sub-contractor for producing the kits (as well as HO- and O-scale models).
 Jerry eventually left the company, which was then run by John, his son, and their accountant (see the NMRA's S Scale SIG for a complete article on the history of this company).
 The company produced easy-to-build freight car kits where the bodies were pre-painted and lettered.
 Intermountain's efforts shifted more to their HO- and O-scale products, and in 2006 John sold his interests to Des Plaines Hobbies (the PRS cars were then starting to be made in China and sold under the S Scale America brand name).
 Note the Des Plaines Hobbies currently owns the Pacific Rail Shops name and tooling.

 Owned by Mark Malmkar, this company produces S-scale passenger car seats and kits.

 Owned by Tom Doherty.
 The company produced some unique products for S-scale, especially related to traction modeling.
+In the 2011 Spring 1:64 Modeling Guide issue there is a note stating that effective January 1, 2011, PA Heritage Models will no longer produce S-scale products (the company was predominantly an O-scale manufacturer).
 On December 6th, 2012 Tom unexpectedly passed away.
 Since Tom was Pennsylvania Heritage Models, this abruptly ended the company.

 Manufactured lithographed metal box car and reefer kits.
 The product line was purchased by Ace Model Railroad Equipment Co. of Lebanon, Pennsylvania.